STEVE-916-create/glitch-com-linuxdist/README.md

 then empty 🗑🗑🗑🗑 "dependencies" and "start" inside your "package.json".

-back in "package.json" change your "start" to "bash boot.sh" 👢🐶🤫🧏‍♂️🦀
+back in "package.json" change your "start" to "bash boot.sh && &lt;whatever command&gt;" 👢🐶🤫🧏‍♂️🦀

+for ".env" 🌳🌱 put "bash boot.sh" 👢🐶🤫🧏‍♂️🦀 at any line as long as it is an empty one 🦀🐚🌴

 and you're all set 👍👏👏, if you done everything correctly 😸👾🙂‍↔️

 ## Problems 🤦‍♂️😫💀🤡
-perl doesnt work well with this, also as of now im still testing this
+perl doesnt work well with this, you have to set the `PERLLIB` to include the perl libs inside `/tmp/glvfs/`, also as of now im still testing this